Nathan2801/freecodecamp-tribute-page/README.md

 * I don't exactly know how to do a tribute, so I just ended up writing a fictional history... he he...

 * About the truth?
-Who knows someday I polish the history and end up by revealing the truth...
+Who knows if someday I polish the history and end up by revealing the truth...

 ---